Independent Study to prepare for workshop

 • Values are log2 normalised values

-• The statistical analysis method we will use scran (Lun, McCarthy, and Marioni 2016) requires normalised values
+• The statistical analysis method we will use is scran (Lun, McCarthy, and Marioni 2016) and it requires normalised values

 Workshops